List of Toy Story characters: Buzz Lightyear

-Buzz Lightyear (voiced by Tim Allen in the films, Patrick Warburton in Buzz Lightyear of Star Command, Pat Fraley in Toy Story Treats and video games, Mike MacRae in video games, Chris Evans in Lightyear and Javier Fernández-Peña in Spanish mode) is a modern-day "Space Ranger" action figure.
-In the Toy Story films, he acts as Woody's second-in-command.
-In the first film, Buzz believes he is a real Space Ranger and develops a rivalry with Woody, who resents him for receiving more attention as the newcomer.
-He soon realizes that he is just a toy and becomes good friends with Woody.
-In Toy Story 2, Buzz, alongside Mr. Potato Head, Hamm, Rex, and Slinky, goes to save Woody from Al. Buzz ends up stuck in the Buzz Lightyear aisle in Al's Toy Barn by another Buzz Lightyear toy.
-In Toy Story 3, he and Jessie began to develop a relationship.
-He is particularly affectionate when switched to "Spanish mode".
-Andy regards Woody and Buzz as his two favorite toys.
-In the third film, he contemplates which of the two should he bring to college, and ultimately chooses Woody.
-When passing his toys to Bonnie, he describes Buzz as "the coolest toy ever".
-A 65-episode television series, Buzz Lightyear of Star Command, aired from 2000 to 2001, featuring Buzz as a real Space Ranger.
-The 2022 Pixar film, Lightyear, depicts his origin story as well as a lineup of other Buzz Lightyear toys.
-In Lightyear, Buzz is a Space Ranger in Star Command, drawn into a conflict with Emperor Zurg after experiencing the effects of time dilation while testing faster-than-light travel methods.
-Buzz Lightyear appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, Pixar Popcorn and Lightyear.
-His catchphrase is "To infinity…AND BEYOND!"
+Buzz Lightyear (voiced by Tim Allen in the films, Patrick Warburton in Buzz Lightyear of Star Command, Pat Fraley in Toy Story Treats and video games, Mike MacRae in video games, Chris Evans in Lightyear, and Javier Fernández-Peña in Spanish mode) is a modern "Space Ranger" action figure.
+In the Toy Story films, he serves as Woody's second-in-command.

+In the first film, Buzz initially believes he is a real Space Ranger and develops a rivalry with Woody.
+He later realizes that he is a toy, develops an existential crisis, which he overcomes, and ultimately forges an alliance with Woody.

+In Toy Story 2, Buzz, together with Mr. Potato Head, Hamm, Rex, and Slinky, sets out to save Woody from Al. During the mission, he becomes stuck in the Buzz Lightyear aisle in Al's Toy Barn after being mistaken for another Buzz toy.

+In Toy Story 3, Buzz and Jessie begin to develop a relationship, and he is particularly affectionate when switched to "Spanish mode".
+When Andy passes his toys to Bonnie, he describes Buzz as "the coolest toy ever".

+Buzz Lightyear is also the protagonist of the 65-episode television series Buzz Lightyear of Star Command (2000–2001), which portrays him as a real Space Ranger.
+The 2022 Pixar film Lightyear depicts his origin story and features other Buzz Lightyear toys.
+In Lightyear, Buzz is a Space Ranger in Star Command who becomes involved in a conflict with Emperor Zurg after experiencing time dilation while testing faster-than-light travel.

+In Toy Story 5, Buzz is left in charge of Bonnie's room while Jessie tries to stay with Bonnie during a sleepover, but when Jessie and Bullseye are lost and returned to the wrong house, he and a newly returned Woody must lead the fight against Lilypad's tricks to dominate Bonnie's life.

+Buzz Lightyear appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Toy Story Treats, Buzz Lightyear of Star Command, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, Pixar Popcorn, and Lightyear.